FJortay/DIOS-Operating-System/README.md

 In Section 3, open source solutions are proposed for each component.
 Modules must be integrated in a standardized fashion to ensure the system remains adaptable and evolvable.
 Since many existing packages were not originally conceived with today’s conversational AI in mind, significant portions of DIOS might need to be newly developed or adapted from current tools.

-*DIOS Operating System, together with [DICS Collaborative Management](https://github.com/FJortay/DICS-Collaborative-Management), is an integral part of the [DISCO Collective Intelligence](https://github.com/FJortay/DISCO-Collective-Intelligence) project.*
+*DIOS Operating System, together with [DICS Collaborating System](https://github.com/FJortay/DICS-Collaborating-System), is an integral part of the [DISCO Collective Intelligence](https://github.com/FJortay/DISCO-Collective-Intelligence) project.*

 ---